iamdtang/skaterdav85.github.io/_posts/2014-12-29-angular-coffeescript.md

   });
 ```

-Notice how the controller function definition stuck in a return statement that returns _$scope.hello_?
+Notice how CoffeeScript stuck in a return statement that returns _$scope.hello_ in the controller function definition?
 Functions in CoffeeScript implicitly return the last line if no return statement is provided.
-This can cause some issues depending on how the controller is used and what style you are using ($scope vs controller-as).
-Angular treats controllers as constructors.
+As you might guess, this can cause some issues.
+You may not know that Angular treats controllers as constructors.
+It isn't completely obvious that the function in the controller definition is newed up behind the scenes by Angular.
 Constructors always return a new constructed object unless a different return value is specified.
-Because CoffeeScript has implicit returns and it isn't completely obvious that a controller is a constructor if you're new to Angular, you may run into issues where things aren't working.
-The fix is that you need to explicitly state that a controller returns _this_.
-This can be really tough to figure out and may eat up a few hours of your day.
+Because CoffeeScript has implicit returns for functions, you may run into issues where your controller isn't working as expected when you using a standard CoffeeScript function to define it.
+The fix is that you need to explicitly state that a controller returns _this_ so that there is no implicit return.
+This can be really tough to figure out and may eat up a few hours of your day if you did the above and didn't know that Angular controllers are used as constructors.
 I know it did for me when I first started using CoffeeScript with Angular.
 As a general rule, you could always make sure that you return _this_ from controllers when working with CoffeeScript so you don't accidentally run into this issue.
 There is another solution though that I prefer and that is to use CoffeeScript classes.

 ```coffeescript
 class MyController